Discover Peace of Mind With Prenatal Screening Tests

 Can I order the EarlyReveal™ Non-Invasive Prenatal Screen for myself, or does it need to be ordered by my doctor?

-You can order the EarlyReveal NIPS directly from our website.
-However, since this form of prenatal genetic testing is a medical screening test, a prescription from your physician is required prior to collecting your blood sample.
 If you prefer, your prenatal care provider can also order the EarlyReveal™ NIPT on your behalf.
 If they don’t currently have an account, they can contact us at info@earlyreveal.com to set one up.
 This ensures that pregnant individuals have access to reliable screening tests that integrate smoothly into their prenatal care plan.

 When will I receive my results?